mcissel/jekyll-now/about.md

 permalink: /about/
 ---

-I'm a programmer currently seeking employment or even part time work.

 I've been programming for the web since Firefox was named Netscape.
-Lately, I've been learning about and experimenting with other languages and frameworks like CakePHP, Node.js, and Ruby on Rails.
+Lately, I've been learning about and experimenting with other languages and frameworks, namely Meteor.js.
 I've also made a chrome extension, which you can see here [https://github.com/mcissel/checkall-chrome-ext](https://github.com/mcissel/checkall-chrome-ext)

 Do check out my personal website, [mcissel.net](mcissel.net)